leflambeur/realmspace/README.md

 Project to learn Rust, UX Design, Reactive Webdev, Data Structure/API Design, FullStack Application building etc

 Disclaimers:
-* I started with Rust the same day I started this project, this means I probably have been naive and incorrect in some of my implementation.
+* I started with Rust the same day I started this project, this means I probably have been naive and incorrect with my implementation.
 * I have some limited frontend experience but not a lot, so I am learning reactive design, implementation, tailwind etc at the same time.
 * While I am experienced with devops/platform eng, I never normally need to structure projects myself so forgive me if I have made mistakes.